 Travel and Reentry

-Many students and scholars take the opportunity to travel home—or to another country—during their time in the US.
-While you can make plans to depart the US at any time, you need to make certain that you have the appropriate documentation to return to the US to resume your activities.
-The information below will help facilitate your return to the US.
+Many students and scholars take the opportunity to travel home—or to another country—during their time in the U.S. While you can make plans to depart at any time, you need to make certain that you have the appropriate documentation to return to the U.S. The information below will help you return to the U.S.

 Traveling in the U.S.

-It is recommended that you carry copies of your immigration documents (or have access to copies in your smartphone) with you even when traveling domestically within the U.S., although no signatures on the I-20 or DS-2019 are required.
+When traveling within the U.S., it is recommended that you carry copies of your immigration documents or have access to electronic copies of your passport, visa, I-94, I-20/DS-2019, proof of enrollment, and EAD card (if on OPT) even when traveling domestically within the U.S. No signatures are required on the I-20 or DS-2019.

 IMPORTANT!
 NEVER re-enter the U.S. on any visa status other than F-1 or J-1 as it will cancel your student/scholar status.

 If you plan to leave the U.S. to visit another country, all students and scholars must have certain documents in order to return to the U.S. See below for the required documents:

 - Valid Visa

 - You CANNOT renew a visa in the U.S. but must do so in another country (preferably your home country).

 - A Valid I-20 (F students) or DS-2019 (J students and scholars) with a valid travel signature